shilpakumari2/aem-cloud-demo/README.md

 ## Local development

-1. Create a new repository based on the `aem-boilerplate` template and add a mountpoint in the `fstab.yaml`
+1. Create a new repository based on the `aem-block-collection` template and add a mountpoint in the `fstab.yaml`
 1. Add the [AEM Code Sync GitHub App](https://github.com/apps/aem-code-sync) to the repository
 1. Install the [AEM CLI](https://github.com/adobe/helix-cli): `npm install -g @adobe/aem-cli`
 1. Start AEM Proxy: `aem up` (opens your browser at `http://localhost:3000`)
-1. Open the `aem-cloud-demo` directory in your favorite IDE and start coding :)
+1. Open the `{repo}` directory in your favorite IDE and start coding :)